Guiana Amazonian

 Park History

-The national park was created on February 27, 2007, after more than a decade of consultation with indigenous communities, local authorities, and various stakeholders.
-The park design includes a core zone of approximately 2 million hectares with strict protection and a peripheral zone where indigenous communities maintain traditional rights.
+The national park was created by decree on February 27, 2007, after more than a decade of consultation with indigenous communities, local authorities, and various stakeholders.
+[1] The park design includes a strictly protected core zone of approximately 20,300 km2 and a surrounding zone where indigenous communities maintain traditional rights.
 Its creation represented a commitment to protect the largest remaining intact tropical forest under European jurisdiction.
 The park faces unique governance challenges in balancing biodiversity conservation with indigenous rights and addressing illegal gold mining.

 Major Trails And Attractions